113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog list
 {: #get-catalogs}

-Run the following command to retrieve list of catalogs in this particular account.
+Run the following command to retrieve the list of catalogs in this particular account.

 ```
 ibmcloud catalog list [--output FORMAT]